What is typically the difference between the two doctorate degrees: Ph.D. and Ed.D.?

 The Ph.D.
 (Doctor of Philosophy) and the Ed.D.
 (Doctor of Education) are both terminal degrees for most academic areas of study in higher education.
 The Ed.D. is typically a degree for practitioners, whereas the Ph.D. is typically focused on theoretical foundations and the conduct of research.

-The Ed.D. degree is often related to professional experience in educational organizations.
-Graduates with an Ed.D. degree often have interest in returning to higher levels of employment in their current career field, or obtaining employment as instructors in institutions of higher education.
-Ph.D. graduates often have interest in pursuing deeper research agenda related to their field of study, and may also seek employment as instructors in institutions of higher education.
+The Ed.D. degree is often related to professional experience in educational or other service organizations.
+Graduates with an Ed.D. degree often have interests in returning to higher levels of employment in their current career field, or obtaining employment as instructors in institutions of higher education.
+Ph.D. graduates often have interests in pursuing a deeper research agenda related to their field of study, and may also seek employment as instructors in institutions of higher education, especially those specializing in research.

 Some Ed.D. programs require a culminating major project with emphasis on issues related to the knowledge, skills, and dispositions of practitioners in their career field.
 A dissertation is not typically required for most Ed.D. degrees.
 The Ph.D. typically requires a period of residency spent on the college/university campus engaged in full-time study, along with the creation of a dissertation.
 The dissertation is typically designed to represent the results of intensive critical inquiry and research into a specific phenomenon related to a field of study as a contribution of new knowledge to the field of study.
 Some Ed.D. programs (such as the Leadership Studies, Ed.D. program) require completion of a dissertation with or without residency.